bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Requirements

-  This module requires Drupal 8.
+  This module requires Drupal 9.

+  You can download a depricated Drupal 8 module here.

 ## Project Status